Algorithmic solvability of the lifting-extension problem: Leftover proofs

 \section{Leftover proofs}

 The purpose of this section is to prove statements that were used in the main part but whose proofs would disturb the flow of the paper.

 { {\ref{t:MP_tower} (restatement)} \begin{theorem} \MPt \end{theorem}} The proof will be presented in two parts.
-First, we describe the construction of the objects and then we will prove that they really constitute a Moore--Postnikov tower.
+First, we describe the construction of the objects and then we prove that they really constitute an extended Moore--Postnikov tower.

 The construction itself follows ideas by E.~H.~Brown for non-equivariant simplicial sets in \cite{Brown} and by C.~A.~Robinson for topological spaces with free actions of a group in \cite{Robinson}.